4th Portuguese India Armada (Gama, 1502): Massacre of the pilgrim ship

 Late August/Early September 1502 – Business in Batecala done, Vasco da Gama sets sail towards Cannanore.
-They anchor in around Mount d'Eli, the common touch-point for ships on the Jedda-Calicut route, evidently intending to catch some prizes before proceeding.
+They anchor around Mount d'Eli, the common touch-point for ships on the Jedda-Calicut route, evidently intending to catch some prizes before proceeding.

 September 29, 1502 – After prowling around Mt. d'Eli for nearly a month with little success (they captured only one minor ship), captain Gil Matoso (on the São Gabriel), spots a large merchant ship carrying Muslim pilgrims returning from Mecca (or going to it, chronicles contradict).
-The ship, the Miri, is identified as belonging to a certain al-Fanqi, one of wealthier men of Calicut and said by some to be the Meccan factor in Calicut.
+The ship, the Miri, is identified as belonging to a certain al-Fanqi, one of the wealthier men of Calicut and said by some to be the Meccan factor in Calicut.
 Matoso chases the pilgrim ship down, which surrenders rather quickly, probably imagining that its master had enough money to ransom it off.
 But Vasco da Gama shrugs off all the offers.
 As the Portuguese crew plunder the ship and transfer its cargo, it quickly becomes evident that Gama intends to burn the ship with all its passengers – men, women and children – on board.
 When Gama proves deaf to their pleas for mercy, the passengers frantically attack the Portuguese men-at-arms with their bare hands, to no avail.

 October 3, 1502 – a day, eyewitness Thomé Lopes states, "I will never forget for the rest of my days".
 The pilgrim ship thoroughly plundered, on Gama's orders, the passengers are locked in the hold and the ship burnt and sunk by artillery.
 It takes several days to finally go down completely.
 Portuguese soldiers row around the waters on longboats mercilessly spearing survivors.